abapzombie/ABAP-Toolbox/APO BAPI Handler Class/README.txt

 ------------------------------------------------------------

 Class to help with APO BAPIs.
-Currently the program covers basic data retrieving and dcument deletion.
-Consistent data accesses in APO is usually made by BAPIs that are in sync with APO's Live Cache.
+Currently the program covers basic data retrieving and document deletion.
+Consistent data accesses in APO are usually made by BAPIs that are in sync with APO's Live Cache.
 I was tired of making the same accesses again and again and again, so I code this out.

 ------------------------------------------------------------